Johneriksson88/wedding/README.md

 ### Media

 - All photos used on the website except one came from me and my wife
-- Hand drawen caricature style portrait of me and my wife drawn by Anton Selvin
+- Hand drawen caricature style portrait of me and my wife drawn by Anton Salvin
 - The icons for the social media in the footer and on the info page were taken from [Font Awesome](https://fontawesome.com/)